ash16888/ha-yc-backup/yc-s3-backup/DOCS.md

         addon: xxxxxxx_yc-s3-backup
 ```

-The automation above first creates a full backup at 4am, and then at 4:15am syncs to Amazon S3 and if configured deletes local backups according to your configuration.
+The automation above first creates a full backup at 4am, and then at 4:15am syncs to  S3 and if configured deletes local backups according to your configuration.

 ## Configuration